 In the office, workers who collaborate with each other often should be close together.
 In the factory, materials necessary for production should be easily accessible at the production location and double or triple handling of materials should be avoided.

-Common types of transportation waste:
+Common types of transportation waste include:

 • Poor layouts – large distance between operations.